 - Upon arrival at the Baltra Airport, you will be greeted and escorted by a Latin Trails representative.

 - Your trip ends with a drop-off at the Baltra airport, on time for your flight back to the mainland.

 - From Quito or Guayaquil, you can make your post-trip connections.

 - If you would like assistance in arranging your pre or post-cruise details, please contact your Austin Adventures trip consultant (800.575.1540).

 - Hiking: 1 to 2 miles per hike, easy to moderate terrain.

 - Snorkeling: Equipment provided, no experience necessary.

-- Boating: Inflatable Zodiac touring with naturalist guide.
+- Boating: Inflatable Zodiac touring with a naturalist guide.

 The hallmark of an Austin Adventures vacation is our exceptional dining.
-All meals: breakfasts, lunches, snacks, dinners, refreshments and receptions are included as indicated by itinerary.
+All meals: breakfasts, lunches, snacks, dinners, refreshments, and receptions are included as indicated by the itinerary.
 (B = Breakfast, L = Lunch, D = Dinner).
 Most alcoholic beverages and related gratuities are not included in the trip price.

 Included in Trip Price